karinazad/selecting_OOD_detector/docs/api.rst

                   ``y_train``: ``pd.DataFrame``
                            Labels corresponding to training data.
                   ``n_trials``: ``int``
-                           Number of trials to run.
+                           Number of independent trials to run, default is set to 5.
+All subsequent results will be averaged from the indicated number of runs.

          ``def evaluate_ood_groups(self, ood_groups, return_averaged=False)``
             .. container:: desc